quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/other/upgrade-guide.md

 When a calendar adapter is active, QCalendar now derives `outside` and disabled slot state from the adapter month boundary.
-The existing `disable-*` props use the same native date contract as the active adapter, so Saka, Hijri, or Hebrew disabled dates can be supplied in the same calendar as the view.
+The existing `disable-*` props use the same native date contract as the active adapter, so Saka, Hijri, Hebrew, or Persian disabled dates can be supplied in the same calendar as the view.

 See [Calendar Adapters](/developing/calendar-adapters) for the integration